 Both the Project Manager and Resources use the View menu to receive and review changes which, when accepted, are published back up to the server.

 With OmniPlan Pro installed, the App Menu in the document browser adds a Server Repositories item for setting up a shared server repository.

 To create and connect to a server repository account, do the following:

-On the Locations screen, tap Server Repositories:
+From the App Menu, tap Server Repositories:

 Next, choose the server that hosts your OmniPlan files.
 Tap Add Omni Sync Server Account if you are syncing files with Omni Sync Server, or tap Add WebDAV Account if you are self-hosting or using a third-party WebDAV server: